 Working out of a dedicated Cargo Human Care Medical Centre opened in 2009 and in cooperation with local medical institutions and charitable organisations, "Cargo Human Care e.
 V.” provides practical help where it is really needed.

 CHC is focusing on the following projects in the rural area around Nairobi:

 The Mothers' Mercy Home in Kianjogu, a children’s home for orphans, and the Cargo Human Care Medical Centre attend to the medical needs of underprivileged people in the surrounding area and look after the orphans.
+The John Kaheni Residence, a residential and educational centre for 18- to 24-year-olds, opened in late November 2015.
 CHC paediatricians provide medical care in the Nest project, a home for the children of incarcerated mothers.
-In addition to this, 2 villages comprising 224 families in the drought-affected region around Marsabit in northern Kenya have been supplied with food since September 2011.
+In addition to this, two villages comprising 224 families in the drought-affected region around Marsabit in northern Kenya have been supplied with food since September 2011.
 Sustainable infrastructure support, e.g. the building of wells, is planned.